clbarnes/python-template-sci/{{cookiecutter.project_name}}/README.md

 Any tests you've written automatically when you push to GitHub.
 You can run tests locally with `make test` (on unix).

+### Continuous Deployment

+This repo uses [GitHub Actions](https://docs.github.com/en/actions) to lint and test your code every time you push to GitHub.

 ### Versioning

 This repo uses [`setuptools-scm`](https://pypi.org/project/setuptools-scm/) so your package version and git version is synchronised.